 The American Crisis (1776-1783)

-Famously beginning, “THESE are the times that try men’s souls…”, these essays bolstered the morale of American troops in their fight with the British.
-Thomas Paine began this series of sixteen essays in 1776 when he was serving in the Continental Army.
+Thomas Paine began this series of 16 essays in 1776 when he was serving in the Continental Army.
+Famously beginning, “THESE are the times that try men’s souls…” the essays bolstered the morale of American troops in their fight with the British.
 General George Washington had the Crisis essays read to the troops at Valley Forge.

-They also strengthened Americans’ commitment to self-government and the break from England .
+They also strengthened Americans’ commitment to the break from England and self-government.
 He argued that it was the responsibility of all to act with courage against the British, and that integrity demanded that all Americans lend their support.
 He wrote, “I call upon not a few, but all: not on this state or that state, but every state: up and help us.”

 THESE are the times that try men’s souls.
 The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands it now, deserves the love and thanks of man and woman.
 Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.
 What we obtain too cheap, we esteem too lightly: it is dearness only that gives every thing its value.
 Heaven knows how to put a proper price upon its goods; and it would be strange indeed if so celestial an article as freedom should not be highly rated.
 Britain, with an army to enforce her tyranny, has declared that she has a right (not only to tax) but “to bind us in all cases whatsoever,” and if being bound in that manner, is not slavery, then is there not such a thing as slavery upon earth.
 Even the expression is impious; for so unlimited a power can belong only to God.